canarytrace/documentation/docs/features/overview.md

 ## Web Performance Testing (WPT)
 <a href="/docs/why/edition#canarytrace-smoke-pro"><span class="canaryBadge">Smoke Pro</span></a><a href="/docs/why/edition#canarytrace-professional"><span class="canaryBadge">Canarytrace Smoke Pro</span></a>

-Canarytrace collects a lot of non-functional metrics such as `FP`, `FCP`, `FMP`, `ResponseTime`, `TTFB`, `SpeedScore`, [WebVitals](https://web.dev/vitals/) and more.
+Canarytrace collects many non-functional metrics such as `FP`, `FCP`, `FMP`, `ResponseTime`, `TTFB`, `SpeedScore`, [WebVitals](https://web.dev/vitals/) and more.

 WPT is an important activity during functional web testing.
 If the browser doesn't have sufficient resources, the web application may not work well.
 Thanks to the [Canarytrace architecture](/docs/guides/architecture), measurements are stable, repeatable and the results reliable.
-All non-functional metrics are continuously stored to Elasticsearch.
+All non-functional metrics data are continuously stored to Elasticsearch.

 > Look at our base [Awesome Web Performance](docs/references/awesome)

 ## Frontend analyser

-Standard testing frameworks evaluate functional state of the web application without any information about the non-functional context and behaviour of the web browser.
-Canarytrace stores a lot of non-functional data from the browser for analyzing the state of the web application.
+Other testing frameworks evaluate functional state of the web application without any information about the non-functional context and behaviour of the web browser.
+Canarytrace stores many non-functional data metrics from the browser for analysing the state of the web application.
 E.g. coverage audit, all requests, all responses, memory usage in the tab with tested web application etc.

 Canarytrace doesn't test web application as a blackbox and that is a huge difference and a great benefit compared to other E2E GUI functional testing frameworks.